connorcorrenti/CSC485-Sp26/Class Materials/Commit_or_Revert_Stories/mystery_story.md

 A few individuals seem connected to the events, though their roles are unclear.

 ## The Twist
 Just when things seemed straightforward, new evidence complicated the case.

 ## Investigation
 Decisions must be made about which clues to follow and which to ignore, however the detective on the case was not helpful to the investigation.

 ## The Outcome
 The mystery is close to being resolved, but there is one more big piece needed.
 What will happen next?
+The individuals got away with it and ran free into a different country.